dotnet/designs/accepted/2022/dotnet-release-labels.md

 There are three breaking changes happening with this design proposal:

-- Switching from `current` to `standard`: this string doesn't appear anywhere currently since .NET 5 has reached end of support. .NET 7 is the next standard support release and at GA will be tagged with `release-type` == `standard`.
+- Switching from `current` to `sts`: this string doesn't appear anywhere currently since .NET 5 has reached end of support. .NET 7 is the next Standard Term Support release and at GA will be tagged with `release-type` == `sts`.
-- Switching from `lts` or `current` to active in the `support-phase` property: the `support-phase` property will no longer contain a mix of release type and support phase. `lts` and `standard` will now show up in the new `release-type` property.
+- Switching from `lts` or `current` to active in the `support-phase` property: the `support-phase` property will no longer contain a mix of release type and support phase. `lts` and `sts` will now show up in the new `release-type` property.
 - Switching from `rc` or `go-live` in the `support-phase` property: this will allow us to better represent the support phase the product is in.